 The Hayes Presidential Center is extending the run of its popular exhibit focusing on the history of Johnson's Island Civil War Prison.
 Scheduled to end in early January, the exhibit now will be on display through Presidents' Day (Feb.
 16, 2015).

-Northwest Ohio is home to the only Union Army Civil War prison specifically designed to house captured Confederate officers.
-Johnson's Island Civil War Prison near Marblehead continues to reveal tantalizing details about the war and the men who served on both sides.
-The Hayes Presidential Centers latest exhibit - Privy to History: Civil War Prison Life Unearthed shares information learned from archaeological exploration of the prison site.
+The prison on Johnson's Island (offshore of Marblehead, Ohio) was the only Union Army prison specifically designed to house captured Confederate officers.
+Thanks to archaeological exploration, the prison site continues to reveal tantalizing details about the war and the men who served on both sides.
+The Hayes Presidential Centers exhibit - Privy to History: Civil War Prison Life Unearthed shares information learned from artifacts unearthed at the prison.

-The exhibit's run has been extended through Feb, 15, 2015.
-Hours are 9 a.m.-5 p.m.
+Visitors can view this exclusive Hayes Museum exhibit 9 a.m.-5 p.m.
 Tuesday-Saturday and noon-5 p.m.
 Sundays.
 Admission is $7.50/adult, $6.50/seniors age 60+, and $3/children ages 6-12.

 Privy to History: Civil War Prison Life Unearthed is made possible through funding fromthe Sidney Frohman Foundation and the Friends & Descendants of Johnsons Island Civil War Prison.

 Collaboration with David R. Bush, Ph.D. of Heidelberg Universitys Center for Historic & Military Archaeology, makes possible the display of numerous artifacts recovered from the site.
 Personal stories of prisoners and guards gleaned from diaries and letters enhance the understanding of prison life, the war, and how the two were inter-related.
 An episode of the History Channels History Detectives is included in the exhibit.
 It explores the amazing story of a particular Confederate officer who fashioned a camera out of a plank of wood and a small oyster tin to create photographs of his fellow prisoners.